dnhn/gca-site/src/content/docs/cli.md

 git-audio audio:set /path/to/audio
 ```

-Set custom audio file.
-Must be an absolute path.
+Sets a custom audio file.
+The path must be absolute.